jefedigital/bytebusker/README.md

 Some helper functions for repetitive tasks in R, leaning on the tidyverse wherever possible.

--   **bb_corrplot** - takes a dataframe and makes a nice correlation plot of the numeric columns using corrr
+-   **bb_corrplot** - takes a dataframe and makes a nice correlation plot of the numeric columns using corrr.

--   **bb_histmatrix** - takes a dataframe and returns a matrix of histograms of all the numeric columns using ggplot2
+-   **bb_histmatrix** - takes a dataframe and returns a matrix of histograms of the numeric columns using ggplot2.

 -   **bb_screeplot** - takes a prcomp object and returns a simple scree plot (bar or line) using ggplot.